CANADEM HQ Staff

-Janice is a Operations Officer with the Operations team.
-She holds an Honours Bachelor of Social Science in International Development and Globalization from the University of Ottawa.
+Janice joined CANADEM in 2016.
+She holds a Master of Arts in Public and International Affairs Specialization in Humanitarian Assistance from Carleton University and an Honours Bachelor of Social Science in International Development and Globalization from the University of Ottawa.
 While completing her Bachelor’s degree, Janice was a leader in spearheading the largest student run international development conference in Canada.
 Prior to joining CANADEM, she worked at Global Affairs Canada assisting in maintaining bilateral relations through the Southeast Asia and Oceania Relations division.
 Janice has also held numerous positions at Indigenous and Northern Affairs Canada working under various branches such as the Treaties and Aboriginal Government and the Chief Financial Officer.
 She has also previously conducted field research on occupational health and safety of the garment industry in Bangladesh.
-Janice is currently completing her Masters of Arts in Public and International Affairs at the Norman Paterson School of International Affairs (NPSIA) at Carleton University.

 Nick joined the CANADEM Deployments team in 2018.
 He holds a Master’s degree in History, with a focus on the role of NGOs in international relations and development.
 Nick acts as a point of contact for deployed consultants before, during, and after their missions abroad while offering administrative support.

-Stewart started working as Program Officer at CANADEM in 2018.
+Stewart started working as an Operations Officer at CANADEM in 2018.
 Stewart holds an M.Phil degree in International Peace Studies from Trinity College Dublin with a focus on Post-Cold War Peacekeeping Operations and a Bachelor of Arts Honours in History from the University of Regina.